anbox-cloud/discourse-docs/exp/performance.md

 For optimal performance, you should use a dedicated block device for LXD storage.
 Using a loop file is considerably slower.
 See [LXD storage](https://discourse.ubuntu.com/t/anbox-cloud-overview/17802#lxd-storage) for more information.

 The overall performance depends not only on the hardware used for the actual Anbox Cloud deployment, but also on the setup used for other components that Anbox Cloud relies on.
-For example, the etcd database must use a hard disk that is fast enough; see [Hardware recommendations](https://etcd.io/docs/v3.5/op-guide/hardware/) for detailed information.
+For example, the etcd database must use a hard disk that is fast enough.
+See [Hardware recommendations](https://etcd.io/docs/v3.5/op-guide/hardware/) for detailed information.

 Also make sure that there is a stable network connection between the nodes of your cluster, to decrease the latency between nodes.